skybrud/Skybrud.Umbraco.Redirects/NUGET.md

 - Property editor that can be added to either a content item or media item to show inbound redirects

-- Package only handles custom redirects - eg. added manually by an editor.
+- Package only handles custom redirects - e.g. added manually by an editor.
 The package will let Umbraco handle redirects for renamed and moved pages

 - Includes an `IRedirectsService` for managing the redirects from your own code